What is runtime protection?

 RASP is a sophisticated security solution that integrates directly into an application or its runtime environment to provide real-time threat detection and response.
 RASP works by analyzing the application’s behavior and context during execution, which enables it to detect and mitigate attacks more accurately and immediately than traditional perimeter-based security systems.

-RASP is especially crucial in today’s application-centric digital environments where mobile and cloud technologies dominate.
+RASP is especially crucial in today’s app-centric digital environments where mobile and cloud technologies dominate.
 It ensures that security measures travel with the application, providing protection regardless of the underlying infrastructure.
-This is vital because it allows RASP to safeguard applications from both known and emerging threats, including zero-day exploits, by understanding the application's logic, normal behavior, and data flows.
+This is vital because it allows RASP to safeguard apps from both known and emerging threats, including zero-day exploits, by understanding the application's logic, normal behavior, and data flows.
 Key features of RASP include its ability to intercept all data calls and control flows within an application, analyze them for suspicious activity, and take automatic actions to prevent or mitigate potential attacks.
 Actions can range from terminating a session to alerting administrators, depending on the severity and nature of the detected threat.

 Deep dive